bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 The IdePix Pixel Classification Module
 --------------------------------------

-IdePix (Identification of Pixels) is a pixel classification tool which has been developed by BC and is continuously being improved for a variety of projects.
-It was e.g. used in the GlobAlbedo project to perform the pixel classification for the MERIS and VGT L1b products used as input for the BBDR retrieval.
-The underlying algorithms were described in detail in the GlobAlbedo ATBD [reference] and validated in the frame of the GlobAlbedo project [reference: GlobAlbedo_FVR_v1_2 (2013): GlobAlbedo Final Validation Report.
-V1.2, 16 July 2013.]
+IdePix (Identification of Pixels) is a pixel classification tool which has been developed by BC as BEAM plugin and has been used for a variety of projects.
+The tool works over both land and water and supports a variety of sensors.
+Among these are MERIS and MODIS, which made IdePix the most appropriate candidate for cloud and snow identification in the CAWA project.

+The IdePix tool for water pixel classification was developed in the frame of the ESA DUE project 'CoastColour' [`6 <intro.html#References>`_], and the ESA OceanColour CCI project [`7 <intro.html#References>`_].
+The classification is mainly based on the algorithms described in [`8 <intro.html#References>`_], chapter 5.

+The IdePix tool for land pixel classification was developed in the frame of the ESA DUE project 'GlobAlbedo' [`9 <intro.html#References>`_], and the ESA LandCover CCI project [`10 <intro.html#References>`_].
+The classification is mainly based on the algorithm used for GlobAlbedo as described in [`11 <intro.html#References>`_].

 Although Idepix has been tested and successively improved within GlobAlbedo using a wide selection of regions, also taking into account seasonal variations, some limitations and weaknesses in cloud detection (most of them well